The LVA Method

 "Spread some magic dust on it."

 That was the brief from a Land Manager, handed an appraisal that didn't quite work.
 The instinct to find value where others couldn't became a discipline.
 The discipline became a methodology.
-The methodology, refined across hundreds of sites and decades of market cycles, became six algorithms.
-The algorithms became the LVA Method.
+The methodology, refined across hundreds of sites and decades of market cycles, became twelve steps.
+The steps became the LVA Method.

 Today, as CEO of Intelligent Land, Mark applies the same rigour — now encoded in mathematics — to every appraisal the firm touches.